chrisnoonan98675/site/xl-testview/how-to/create-a-test-specification.markdown

 To create a test specification in XL TestView:

 1. Click **Projects** in the top menu bar.
-1. Next to the project in which you want to create the test specification, click **Manage**.
+1. Click on the project in which you want to create the test specification.
 1. Click **Add a test specification to project**.
 The New test specification screen appears.
 1. Select the type of test specification you want to create:
     * **Active Test Specification**: A test specification that can retrieve test results.